MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-kubernetes/platform-automation.md

 * **Review Requirements:** Your cluster runs a Cloud Native Computing Foundation [CNCF](/azure/azure-arc/kubernetes/overview#supported-kubernetes-distribution) distribution.
 Note the list of [validated distributions](/azure/azure-arc/kubernetes/validation-program#validated-distributions).
 * **Review Requirements:** You've reviewed the Azure Arc-enabled Kubernetes [agent](/azure/azure-arc/kubernetes/conceptual-agent-overview) overview
 * **Network Connectivity:** Your cluster has connectivity from your on-premises network or third-party cloud providers to Azure - either directly connected, via a proxy server, or private endpoint.
-See the [Network connectivity for Azure Arc-enabled Kubernetes](./network-connectivity.md) section of this guide for design considerations and recommendations.
+See the [Network connectivity for Azure Arc-enabled Kubernetes critical design area](./network-connectivity.md) of this guide for design considerations and recommendations.
 * **Environment Preparation:** To deploy and configure the Azure Arc-enabled Kubernetes agent, a cluster admin role is required on your Kubernetes cluster.
 * **Onboard Azure Arc-enabled Kubernetes:** Decide how you'll install and configure the Azure agent on your cluster.
 Typically you'll deploy the agent using your organization's standard automation tool(s).
 * **Cluster Extensions:** Determine which Azure capabilities you want on your Azure Arc-enabled Kubernetes cluster.
 Some services require a cluster extension to be deployed.
+See the [Extensions management critical design area](./extensions-management.md) for more information specific to extensions.
 * **Agent lifecycle automation:** Create an Azure Arc agent and Azure Arc-enabled Kubernetes extensions update management strategy.

 ## Design recommendations